Integrable almost complex structures in principal bundles and holomorphic curves: Introduction

+In this article, we consider almost complex structures that arise naturally in a particular class of principal fibre bundles, where the choice of a connection can be used to determine equivariant isomorphisms between the vertical and horizontal tangent bundles of the total space.
+More precisely, we assume given a $K$-principal fibre bundle $\pi: P \to M$ with a connection $A$ on $P$, where $K$ is a compact Lie group.
+Denoting by $\ad(P)$ the adjoint bundle, we suppose given an $\ad(P)$-valued 1-form $\alpha$ which defines a bundle isomorphism $TM \nach \ad(P)$.
+To such a triple $(\pi, A, \alpha)$ we will associate a $K$-invariant almost complex structure $\Ja$ on the total space $P$.
+A necessary condition for the existence of such a triple is that $P$ is (almost complex) parallelisable.
+We will study the integrability of this almost complex structure.
+This will yield a system of gauge invariant coupled non-linear partial differential equation for $(\alpha,A)$ in which the curvature of $A$ and the Lie algebra structure of $K$ appear.

+The necessary topological setup, yielding an isomorphism $\alpha$ as needed in our construction, occurs for instance for $P$ the oriented orthonormal frame bundle of a $3$-manifold.
+Also, if $P$ is the frame bundle of a sum of $n$ complex line bundles, where $n$ is the dimension of a parallelisable $n$-dimensional manifold, with the natural reduction of its structure group to $T^n$, then we are in such a situation.
+Another class of exmples comes from oriented Riemannian $6$-manifolds that have a reduction of its structure group from $SO(6)$ to $SO(3) \times SO(3)$.

-In the second section we make the further assumption that $K$ is a compact Lie group and we fix an $\ad$-invariant inner product on its Lie algebra $\k$.
-This induces the structure of an Euclidean vector bundle on $\ad(P)$ and therefore we get an induced metric $g_\alpha$ on the base $M$.
-We show that the pull-back of the linear connection $\nabla^A$ on $\ad(P)$ via $\alpha$ is the Levi-Civita-Connection of $(M,g_\alpha)$ if and only if the first of the of our integrability equations is satisfied.
+Via $\alpha$, an $\ad$-invariant inner product on the Lie algebra $\k$ of $K$ induces the structure of an Euclidean vector bundle on $\ad(P)$, and therefore we get an induced metric $g_\alpha$ on the base $M$.
+We show that the pull-back via $\alpha$ of the linear connection on $\ad(P)$, induced from $A$, is the Levi-Civita-Connection of $(M,g_\alpha)$ if and only if the first of our integrability equations is satisfied.
 The second integrability equation implies that the sectional curvature of $g_\alpha$ is non-positive in general.
-Moreover in the case $K= SU(2)$ or $K=SO(3)$ the metric $g_\alpha$ will be hyperbolic.
+In the case $K= SU(2)$ or $K=SO(3)$, the integrability equations are both satisfied if and only if the pull-back connection is the Levi-Civita connection and the metric $g_\alpha$ is hyperbolic.
 Therefore we get a relation between our integrability problem and hyperbolic geometry.
-In particular the bundle of orthonormal oriented frames of every hyperbolic oriented 3-manifold is naturally a complex manifold.
+In particular, we recover the fact that the bundle of orthonormal oriented frames of every hyperbolic oriented 3-manifold is naturally a complex manifold.
+We also show that there is an equivalence between complete integrability of $\Ja$-holomorphic vector fields and the geodesic completeness of the base manifold, assuming only that the first of our integrability equations holds.

-In the third section we get an equivalence between the complete integrability of $\Ja$-holomorphic vector fields and the geodesic completeness of $(M,g_\alpha)$, if the first integrability equation is satisfied.
-In the case where $(M,g_\alpha)$ is complete and $\Ja$ is integrable we use this equivalence in the fourth section to obtain a holomorphic action of the complexified Lie group $G= K^\C$ on the complex manifold $P$.
-This action is locally free and transitive if $M$ is connected.
-One also gets a $\g$-valued holomorphic form $\omega$ whose real part is just the connection form of $A$.